 The SCNAC grant is administered by the Network for a Healthy California (formerly known as California Nutrition Network) with federal funding from the US Department of Agriculture (USDA).
 Participation in our program enables our partnering school districts and community agencies to enhance their nutrition education programs and promotion of physical activity by expanding their budget for current interventions and/or to implement new and innovative promotion strategies.

-The goals of SCNAC are to promote diet and physical activity behavior change in Northern California via education programs with a focus on increasing fruit and vegetable consumption, physical activity and participation in government nutrition assistance programs.
+SCNAC's key goal is to promote diet and physical activity behavior change in Northern California through education programs with a focus on increasing fruit and vegetable consumption, physical activity, and participation in government nutrition assistance programs.

 - develop and maintain a coalition of community, health care and educational organizations serving Northern California residents